 Prior to venture, Cat spent a decade in B2B land, most recently supporting growth at Chartbeat, a Made in NY tech startup that enabled media organizations to understand and harness genuine audience engagement.
 She led the charge on all people-related initiatives over three years of explosive growth, and credits that time as one of the best startup experiences of her career.

 In her spare time, Cat also leads due diligence for PeopleTech Partners, an early-stage advisory and investment group that brings forward-thinking people leaders together to accelerate the growth of companies in its portfolio.
 When she's not fixated on startup-building, Cat dabbles in scotch appreciation, late-night karaoke and a regular boutique fitness regimen (in that order).

-Currently an Amazon intrapreneur, Alana has launched various news-worthy business across the Amazon ecosystem.
-From leading business strategy and execution for Amazon’s largest acquisition, Whole Foods Market, to growing Amazon Fashion to become a major force in the apparel industry, Alana thrives in high growth businesses.
-Alana currently leads Business Development efforts for Amazon, where she is responsible for investing, guiding, and developing new brand growth.
-Alana is also responsible for discovering and growing brands through Amazon’s new brand investment group “Born on Amazon”.
+Prior to Essence Ventures, Alana was an Amazon intrapreneur where she launched various news-worthy business across the Amazon ecosystem: business strategy and execution for Amazon’s largest acquisition, Whole Foods Market; growing Amazon Fashion to become the largest apparel retailer in the US, and business development for Amazon’s Marketplace where she was responsible for investing and developing new brands through Amazon’s venture investing group “Born on Amazon”.

-Prior to Amazon, Alana launched new streams of business for various ecommerce companies and was Co-Founder of a NYC based fast-fashion start-up.
+Prior to Amazon, Alana launched new streams of business for various ecommerce companies and was Co-Founder of a NYC based fashion start-up.